UltraSR: Spatial Encoding is a Missing Key for Implicit Image Function-based Arbitrary-Scale Super-Resolution

 Like LIIF, we formulate the implicit form of any image in the HR domain with the following equation:

-where $s$ is the target pixel value need to be reconstructed, $v_r$ is the reference feature vector, and $\delta x$ is the normalized distance between target pixel location $x$ and the reference feature location $x_r$.
-The reference feature vector $v_r$ is extracted from the LR feature map $V_{LR} \in R^{C\times H \times W}$ in which its spacial location $x_r$ is near to $x$. $f_{\theta}$ is then the implicit image function simulated by a network with parameter $\theta$.
+where $s$ is the value of the target pixel in HR domain, $v_r$ is the feature vector of the reference location in LR domain, and $\delta x$ is the normalized distance between target pixel $x$ and the reference location $x_r$.
+The feature vector $v_r$ is extracted from the LR feature map $V_{LR} \in R^{C\times H \times W}$ in which its spacial location $x_r$ is near to $x$. $f_{\theta}$ is then the implicit image function simulated by a network with parameter $\theta$.